| 29

 Referee: Paul Taylor (Cheshunt).

-and City had Brown to thank for a series of superb
+Brown to thank for a series of superb saves that denied

-the first half from Pearce's cross and City appealed
+first half from Pearce's cross and City appealed for

-for a penalty after Bennett fell under a challenge
+a penalty after Bennett fell under a challenge from

-from Strodder.
-County took the lead through Strodder,
+Strodder.
+County took the lead through Strodder, slotting

-slotting the ball home after Brown had dripped Robson's
+the ball home after Brown had dripped Robson's cross.

 But City hit back immediately through Rod McDonald.

-his powerful shot went in off the post.
-County, again,
+powerful shot went in off the post.
+County, again, piled

-piled on the pressure and it took a superb tackle by
+on the pressure and it took a superb tackle by Julian

-Julian Alsford to deny Gary Jones.
-Then Brown did well
+Alsford to deny Gary Jones.
+Then Brown did well to hold

 On 87 minutes a massive clearance